thomas-xin/Miza/README.md

 ------------ | -------------
 Where can I find what? | Developer tools within Discord This explains the basis of where everything is and why for if you ever want to use the code yourself. | This explains what the bot owner(s) can do with Miza.
-How do I use the code? | (Not written yet)
+How do I use the code? | Command Syntax and Flags
-This explains the key things to remember when hosting Miza, judging by my own experience. | (Not written yet)
+This explains the key things to remember when hosting Miza, judging by my own experience. | This explains the structure of Miza's commands and different ways to use them properly.

 ## Introduction